robric/wiki-contrail-controller/DNS-and-IPAM.md

 4. Next DNS server : indicates the next DNS server to send the request to when the request cannot be served in the context of the current virtual DNS server.
     * When configured, the next DNS server can either be another virtual DNS server defined in the system or the IP address of an external DNS server which is reachable from the server infrastructure
     * Using the next DNS servers, we can configure a hierarchy of servers thru which the DNS requests are iterated
+    * When a VDNS has no _Next DNS server_ configured, the DNS servers configured in _/etc/resolv.conf_ and used as forwarders (next DNS servers).
+In case the values in _/etc/resolv.conf_ are changed, a restart of contrail-dns is required for the change to take effect.

+5. Flags to control the virtual DNS server behavior.
+    * Enable or disable external access (from R2.21)
+    * Enable or disable reverse resolution (from R2.21)
+    * Enable or disable dynamic updates (whether VM spawning and delete should add and delete dynamic DNS records or not)

 Each IPAM in the system can refer to one of the virtual DNS servers configured (when DNS mode is chosen as _Virtual DNS Server_).
 The virtual networks and virtual machines spawned will fall under the DNS domain of the virtual DNS server specified in the corresponding IPAM.
 The VMs will receive this domain in the DHCP DOMAIN-NAME option.

 When a VM is spawned, an A record and a PTR record with the VM's name and IP address are added into the virtual DNS server associated with the corresponding virtual network's IPAM.
 DNS Records can also be added statically.
 A, CNAME, PTR and NS records are currently supported in the system.
 Each record takes the type (A / CNAME / PTR / NS), class (IN), name, data and TTL values.